MANISH-SAHANI/Fruit-Ninja/README.md

 <h2> Do you want to download the game? 💫 </h2>

 You can easily download the .zip file included above or you can download it from the release section.
-Once you have downloaded the game, you can unzip it and run Asteriods.exe and you are ready to play.
+Once you have downloaded the game, you can unzip it and run Fruit Ninja.exe and you are ready to play.
 Enjoy!